What is the library technology program?

 Previous experience is not required.
 The program is designed for students without prior experience who are interested in working in the library field.
 The classes provide comprehensive career training.
 Students can complete the entire program or take individual classes for continuing education opportunities.

 How technologically literate do I need to be in order to complete the program?

-Classes in the program will teach you how to use technology a library assistant will use on the job.
 Basic computer skills are needed to complete coursework.
-New students can be advised on whether improving computer skills is recommended.
+Classes in the program will teach you how to use the technology a library assistant would use on the job.
+New students may be advised on whether improving computer skills is recommended.